RESTful web-services in JSIDPlay2

 <pathToMusicCollection> & # (3)

-1. pathToHVSC is used to read song length file database contained in HVSC
+1. pathToHVSC is used to read a song length file database contained in HVSC

-2. previousPathToHVSC is the formerly used pathToHVSC containing WAV recordings among the SID files.
+2. the previousPathToHVSC is the formerly used pathToHVSC containing WAV recordings among the SID files.

 Note: You must create a database beforehand, that was explained in the previous section.